simon741/edu-devcamp/HOL/HOL4/README.md

 1. Open the application in Visual Studio.
 Feel free to use the folder you've been using throughout the hands-on-labs, or use the [PWA](./../HOL2/PWA) folder from lab 2.

 1. Microsoft publishes an SDK for AppInsights on NodeJS on [GitHub](https://github.com/Microsoft/ApplicationInsights-node.js).
-This SDK can be installed in your project via the Visual Studio.package management console.
+This SDK can be installed in your project via the Visual Studio package management console.

-    Open the package management console (`View` -> `Other Windows` -> `Package Manager Console`), switch to the solution directory install the npm package:
+    Open the package management console (`View` -> `Other Windows` -> `Package Manager Console`), switch to the solution directory and install the npm package `applicationinsights`:

     ```javascript
     cd EduDevCampPWA